 Financial assets and financial liabilities are initially measured at fair value.
 Net transaction costs that are directly attributable to the acquisition or issue of the financial assets and financial liabilities (other than financial assets and financial liabilities at FVPL) are respectively added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-The company recovers all transaction costs from its borrowers so they do not form part of the fair value at recognition.
+The company's only borrower, The Housing Finance Corporation Limited, incurs and recovers all transaction costs, so they do not form part of the fair value at recognition.